mkandes/galyleo/README.md

 This project is currently a prototype under active development at [SDSC](https://www.sdsc.edu), where it is currently deployed on both [Comet](https://www.sdsc.edu/support/user_guides/comet.html) and [Expanse](https://expanse.sdsc.edu).
-It is being integrated with the Open OnDemand-based [Expanse Portal](https://portal.expanse.sdsc.edu) to simplify launching Jupyter notebooks on Expanse.
+It has been integrated with the Open OnDemand-based [Expanse Portal](https://portal.expanse.sdsc.edu) to simplify launching Jupyter notebooks on Expanse.